hevi9/creat/README.md

-# mk - Program runner to make new projects and files.
+# creat - Program runner to make new projects and files.

 # Status